CosmicCrash/ZumaBlitzRemake/README.md

 > # [Please view this announcement post as to why Zuma Blitz Remake isn't being worked on right now.](https://github.com/ZumaBlitzRemake/ZumaBlitzRemake/discussions/23)
-> Don't worry, the project will be revived in the future, albeit without original assets and paths.
-This will in turn,
+> Don't worry!
+The project will be revived ith originally-made assets.
-> turn ZBR from a remake to a "spiritual successor".
+> This will in turn, turn ZBR from a remake to a "spiritual successor" instead of a remake.

 <p align="center"><img src="https://raw.githubusercontent.com/ZumaBlitzRemake/ZumaBlitzRemake/master/games/ZumaBlitzRemake/images/splash/logo.png"></p>